Orange County Workplace Discrimination Attorney

 - Unfair treatment.
 Unfair treatment can mean many different things in the workplace, particularly when it comes to issues of discrimination.
 This can include forcing a person to work undesirable shifts, giving a person faulty equipment when everyone else gets new equipment, leaving a person out of social events or email chains, and more.

 - Harassment.
 Harassment can take many forms in the workplace.
 In some cases, harassment is subtle, but there are times when it can be overt.
 For example, rumors can get started in the workplace about a person’s gender orientation, and this could be considered subtle harassment.
 However, leaving a noose on a person’s desk is an overt type of harassment.
-Workplace harassment can also include using demeaning language or creating a hostile environment in an effort to get a person to quit.
+Workplace harassment can also include sexual harassment, using demeaning language, or creating a hostile environment in an effort to get a person to quit.

 - Denial of reasonable workplace changes.
 This can include failing to make reasonable accommodations for an employee with a disability, accommodations to help a pregnant employee, or accommodations for a person’s religious beliefs.